amclaurin/ansible-workstation/README.md

 Install Browsers from a choice of Firefox / Falkon, Opera, Chromium, Vivaldi and Brave.
 The script configures the repos for each of these.

-Install editors from Kate / VS Code and Aton, again installing the repos needed.
+Install editors from Kate / VS Code and Atom, again installing the repos needed.

 Installs the AWS, Azure or GCP commad line tools as needed.